tylermercer/personal-website/src/content/posts/software/write-entire-emails-with-just-one-line.md

 You could _always_ write your emails in the same amount of words it would take to describe to an AI: just use those words _as the email itself._

-Words are free-as-in-speech, but they aren't free-as-in-beer.
-In this case, they are free-as-in-mattress: it's free, but no one wants it.
+Words are free-as-in-speech, but they aren’t free-as-in-beer.
+In this case, they are free-as-in-mattress: it’s free, but no one wants it.
 Each unnecessary word is just additional cognitive overhead for your readers.

 [Richard Lanham](https://english.ucla.edu/people-faculty/lanham-richard/),